Idaho’s picturesque beauty and terrain make it an ideal spot for Jeep off-roading enthusiasts

-In the Caribou-Targhee National Forest, you can have an easier off-roading experience on another out-and-back trail near Packsaddle Lake.
+In the Caribou-Targhee National Forest you will find a moderate Jeep off-roading experience on an out-and-back trail near Packsaddle Lake.
 Even though the trail itself is a few miles off the main road, you can easily reach it with your Jeep.
 Despite being rated “moderate,” you’ll still have some bumpy and rocky terrain to navigate.

 Danskin Peak Lookout Tower

 For great scenery on your adventure, travel up to Danskin Peak Lookout Tower near Mountain Home, Idaho.
-In your drive through the forest, you’ll spot wildlife like elks and birds along the way to the top.
-From the summer, you can see Idaho topography like Snake River and the Boise Range.
+In your drive through the forest, you’ll spot wildlife like elk and birds along the way to the top.
+From the tower, you can see Idaho topography like the Snake River and the Boise Range.

 Rocky Canyon Road OHV Trail

 From April to October, you can explore the Rocky Canyon Road.
-Since most of the road is unpaved, it’s ideal for both beginners and experienced Jeep off-roaders, but the trail splits into a rougher terrain for the seasoned pros.
+Since most of the road is unpaved, it’s ideal for both beginners and those experienced in Jeep off-roading, but the trail splits into a rougher terrain for the seasoned pros.
 Either way will give amazing views of the lake and river that are nearby.